gmongaras/YOLOX_From_Scratch/README.md

 ## Live Feed

-The Live Feed mode will use a pretrained model and your device camera to put boudning boxes around your camera environment in real time.
+The Live Feed mode will use a pre-trained model and your device camera to put bounding boxes around your camera environment in real-time.

 To use the live feed mode, ensure a [pretrained model was downloaded](#pretrained-models).